dacrands/flask-s3-upload/README.md

 ## Getting Started

-To run this application you will Python 3 installed and accounts for two third-party services:
+To run this application you will need Python 3 installed on your machine and accounts for two third-party services:
 - [Amazon S3](https://aws.amazon.com/s3/)
 - [SendGrid](https://sendgrid.com/)